Beginner's guide to Sass

 Mac

-If you’re using Mac, you don’t need to install Ruby, because it comes pre-installed.
+If you're on a Mac, you don't need to install Ruby—it comes pre-installed.

 Install Sass